flanagan-lab/Snigra_behaviour/README.md

 * `Combing_data.R`: Combines data from the original scoring of courtship behaviours (in BORIS_data/) with the chasing behaviour data (in Chase_datasheets/).
 * `Readin_data.R`: parses the datasheets focusing on courtship behaviours, which are in BORIS_data/.

-## Other notes/issues

-There are some small discrepancies between the original courtship data and the chasing data:

-* 3 courtship bouts were deleted from the chase data (but not the courtship data) because there was no active behaviour just chasing and surrounding (bouts 14, 16 and 18).
-* bout 117, 342 and 343 do have active courtship in them but are still excluded from the all_dat data frame